flatpak/flatpak.github.io/source/developer.html.haml.markdown

   <a name="WorkingWithTheSandbox"></a>
   ## Working with the Sandbox

-  By default, an flatpak has extremely limited access to the host environment.
+  By default, a flatpak has extremely limited access to the host environment.
 This includes:

    * No access to any host files except the runtime, the app and `~/.var/app/$APPID`.
 Only the last of these is writable.
    * No access to the network.